GURPS Powers

-GURPS Powers is a role-playing character book written by Sean Punch (with vignettes and additional writing by Phil Masters) and released in December 2005 for the Fourth Edition of GURPS.
+GURPS Powers is a role-playing character book written by Sean Punch (with vignettes and additional writing by Phil Masters) and released in December 2005 for the fourth edition of GURPS.

 Contents

 GURPS Powers is a rule book that extends the basic character creation rules presented in the basic set to better handle high powered characters, and allow highly detailed customization of powers.

 The book aims to be genre independent and covers rules for characters from fantasy and myth to supers and science fiction with no bias towards any one.

 The first section provides the framework and rules with which a player and Game Master construct a Power.
 Next is a large section devoted to many worked examples to use straight away, and also provide a guide to work from when creating your own powers.
-Lastly chapters focusing running high powered games, and notes on various genres exist to help players and GMs integrate powers into their games.
+Lastly, there are chapters focusing running high powered games, and notes on various genres exist to help players and GMs integrate powers into their games.